AnaAlanis/thisisme/README.md

 ## Immigration - Human Rights - Children - Latin America

 I am a DPhil (PhD) student in Migration Studies at the University of Oxford.
-I research the long-term impacts of immigration on the educational outcomes of US-born students.
+My research examines the long-term impacts of immigration on the educational outcomes of US-born students.

-Before Oxford, I worked with IOM, the United Nations migration agency, evaluating the living conditions and needs of migrants on the US - Mexico border.
-Ana has also completed an MSc in Migration Studies at the University of Oxford, during which she explored the aspiration and expectation-building processes of Central American immigrants en-route to the U.S.
+Before Oxford I worked with IOM, the United Nations migration agency, evaluating the living conditions and needs of migrants on the US - Mexico border.
+In the past, I have carried out extensive research on the aspiration and expectation-building processes of Central American immigrants en-route to the U.S.

+I am a big data nerd, completely obsessed with pragmatic and impact-driven research ideas.

 ### Markdown